 PK2 TO KINDERGARTEN NA NOT ASSESSED Not Assessed: Skill was not assessed this quarter.
-B BEGINNING Beginning : Requires teacher assistance to perform a task.
+B BEGINNING Beginning: Requires teacher assistance to perform a task.
 D DEVELOPING Developing : Sometimes needs teacher assistance to perform the grade-level task; sometimes works independently to perform the task.
 S SECURE Secure: Consistently applies the skill or concept correctly and independently.

-School Year Cumulative Grade averaging " Beginning " may not have achieved grade-level standards for mastery of a core subject.
+\School Year Cumulative Grade averaging "Beginning" may not have achieved grade-level standards for mastery of a core subject.
 Refer to the Promotion and Retention and Reenrollment sections.
-A Teacher-Parent-School meeting is required.